Dishant-dyavarchetti/SAMPADA-2025-System-Security-Research/README.md

-# 🛡️  Cyber Security Research – SAMAPDA 2025
+# 🛡️  Cyber Security Research – SAMPADA 2025

 ## 🔥 Overview
 This repository contains research and scripts developed to detect, mitigate, and counter **cyber threats** posed by adversaries in a **Windows environment**.
 The focus is on detecting **Initial Access, Persistence, and Privilege Escalation**, as well as implementing **detection mechanisms**.